KoketsoMangwale/aws-cloud-journey/EC2/Create VPC and Launch Webserver.md

-# AWS Auto Scaling Group with Windows Instances
+# Create Custom Virtual Private Cloud (VPC)

 ## Objective
-To create a Virtual Private Cloud (VPC) and launch a web server This setup helps maintain high availability by ensuring there are always 2 instances running.

-To create a Virtual Private Cloud (VPC) and launch a web server, follow this step-by-step guide.
-This process assumes you're using Amazon Web Services (AWS), though the general principles apply to most cloud providers.
+To create a Virtual Private Cloud (VPC) and launch a web server into the VPC.
+Your VPC will have public and private subnets configured in two Availability Zones.

----
+This setup helps launch Amazon Web Services (AWS) resources into a virtual network that you defined.
+This virtual network closely resembles a traditional network that you would operate in your own data center, with the benefits of using the scalable infrastructure of AWS.
+You can create a VPC that spans multiple Availability Zones..

 ### **Step 1: Create a VPC**
 1. **Log in to AWS Management Console**:
    - Go to the **VPC Dashboard**.

 2. **Create the VPC**:
-   - Click **Create VPC**.
+   - Click **Create VPC**, then VPC and more.
    - Provide a name tag for your VPC (e.g., `MyVPC`).
    - Specify an IPv4 CIDR block (e.g., `10.0.0.0/16`).
    - For IPv6, choose **No IPv6 CIDR block** (optional).